abhiraj75/NovaStudio/README.md

 ## Design Decisions

+**Server-side rendering with shared data layer.** The landing page is an async server component that fetches services, projects, and stats in parallel via `lib/data.ts`.
+The same data-access functions are used by the API route handlers, so there is one source of truth for queries.
+Client components that need browser APIs (IntersectionObserver, count-up animation) receive data as props rather than fetching from the API.

+**Two-font typography system.** Cormorant Garamond (serif, weight 300-400) for all headlines and display text.
+Plus Jakarta Sans (sans-serif, weight 400-500) for body, nav, buttons, and captions.
+The contrast between light serif headlines and clean sans UI creates an editorial feel without homogenising the two.

 **Auth without NextAuth.** The spec calls for a single admin credential, so a full auth library adds complexity without benefit.
 Instead: env-stored credentials, HMAC-SHA256 signed cookie payload with expiry, and edge middleware that verifies the signature on every admin request.
 The same HMAC logic runs in both the Node runtime (crypto module for cookie creation) and the edge runtime (Web Crypto API for middleware verification).

 **Shared validation.** `lib/validation.ts` is imported by both client components and server route handlers.
 Client-side validation gives instant feedback; server-side validation is the real gate.
 One module, two consumers, no drift.